nikwou/java-spark-example/README.md

 ## Infrastructure concept

-The application concept discussed here can run on a simple laptop, but given the amount of data and processing required, this takes several hours of time and may produce erratic OOM and other errors.
-Accordingly, the infrastructure concept was as follows:
+As mentioned above, we want to use cloud processing capabilities in order to get the processing done in a reasonable amount of time.
+Accordingly, the basic concept is as follows:

 * Create and set up a cloud server instance with 16 virtual cores, 32 GB of RAM and SSD storage
 * Upload the Apache Spark application as a Maven package
 * Build the jar
-* Run the jar (ie Apache Spark application)
+* Run the jar (ie, the Apache Spark application) including the following steps:
-    * Import dataset
+    * Import CSV dataset
     * Process data
-    * Persist data in MySQL database
+    * Persist results in MySQL database

-The resulting MySQL dataset - the "work product" - is then dumped and downloaded from the cloud server instance for further use and analysis.
+The resulting MySQL database table - the "work product" - is then dumped and downloaded from the cloud server instance for further use and analysis.